We have moved visualisation tools into their own program

 a good embedding for the accessory distances.

-With a lower perplexity of 5, the clustering is too loose, and the strain structure cannot clearly be seen (data):
+With a lower perplexity of 5, the clustering is not as tight, but it still looks ok (data):

 30 is a good default, but you may wish to try other values, particularly with

 larger or smaller datasets.
-You can re-run the t-SNE using the
+You can re-run the mandrake using the

 command, providing the distances from the previous run: